-The State Library of South Australia is custodian of certain church records, including baptismal, marriage and burial registers, and cemetery records.
-These church records may also include photographs and administrative records relating to minutes of meetings, correspondence, Sunday Schools, and other church activities.
+The State Library of South Australia holds significant records of churches, particularly including baptismal, marriage and burial registers.
+These records often include photographs and administrative records, correspondence, Sunday School records, and other material.

-These records can be consulted in the supervised Somerville Reading Room.
+Some records are on microfilm, others need to be consulted in the Somerville Reading Room.
 Records less than 30 years old may only be copied with the permission of the church concerned.

-Some records belonging to the Adelaide Hebrew Congregation (SRG 162) are held as microfilm copies and can be viewed in the Family History area.
+Some records of the Adelaide Hebrew Congregation (SRG 162) are available on microfilm in the Family History area.

 Baptismal registers after 1974 are restricted for 75 years; marriage registers after 1974 are restricted for 60 years; and burial registers after 1974 are restricted for 25 years.

 Access to entries after 1974 is restricted to the individuals named in the records, or their authorised representative and requires written permission from the Church authority.